The human psyche is by nature religious.

 Some live congruently with their self-images, some expand their egos as a means to compensate, and others are blind to their own brilliance.

-You can’t expect to find success without properly leveraging your most potent assets.
-However, in order to find these assets you have to consistently test your comfort zone.
+You can’t expect to find success without leveraging your most potent assets.
+However, to find these assets you have to consistently test your comfort zone.

 Even if you embody high-value, you may still have older frames of reference holding you back from embracing your potential.